 Stephen recently completed his Masters in Global Health Science at the University of Oxford.
 His MSc dissertation examined factors associated with maternal mortality in women of advanced maternal age.
 This project was supervised by Dr Manisha Nair and Professor Marian Knight.

-Stephen is undertaking research for his DPhil on rare and severe complications of pregnancy, through multi-national collaborative studies using the International Network of Obstetric Survey Systems (INOSS).
-His work is being jointly supervised by Professor Marian Knight and Professor Jenny Kurinczuk.
+Stephen undertook research for his DPhil on rare and severe complications of pregnancy, through multi-national collaborative studies using the International Network of Obstetric Survey Systems (INOSS).
+His work was jointly supervised by Professor Marian Knight and Professor Jenny Kurinczuk.

 Reporting transparency and completeness in trials: Paper 4 - reporting of randomised controlled trials conducted using routinely collected electronic records – room for improvement